Township

 Township venues

 A reference to venues in urban, (black) townships utilized for theatrical performances.
-These ranged from formal Community Halls, school and church halls to private homes, shebeens, streets and grave-sides.
+These ranged from formal community halls, school halls and church halls to private homes, shebeens, streets, even graveyards (during funerals).

-After the fall of Apartheid and the new dispensation in 1994, the townships gradually became larger and economically more empowered.
-Also a number of new venues arose, including the Soweto Theatre in Jabulani (2012),
+In the run-up to and especially after the fall of Apartheid and the new dispensation in 1994, the race restrictions fell away, so township theatre productions increasingly went on to play at urban theatre venues.
+At the same time the townships gradually became larger and economically more empowered.
+So a number of new venues arose, including the Soweto Theatre in Jabulani (2012),

 Theatre in Soweto